OPERIONX/operionx-anomaly-guardians/README.md

 **OPEN SOURCE WITH GUARDRAILS**
 OPERIONX is releasing baseline anomaly detection logic to the public for use in ethical, non-commercial safety initiatives.
-All enterprise functionality, AI Commander logic, and commercial-grade systems remain under protected IP — available via license only.
+All enterprise functionality, AI Commander logic, commercial-grade dashboards, and Galaxy-specific control systems remain under protected IP — available via license only.
+Public use of the logic is restricted from API commercialization, monetized services, dashboard replication, or rebranding without formal approval.
 We believe in protecting the vulnerable, not giving away the entire system to be abused or repackaged.

 ---